Benchmarks are useful. They are also easy to overuse.

 Agents need evaluation, but they also need governance.

 The benchmark can say what the model can do.
-The release gate says what the model is allowed to do here.
+The launch check says what the model is allowed to do here.

 What a better stack looks like

-Use external benchmarks to understand the model's general capability profile.
+Use external benchmarks to understand a model's general capability profile.
 Use internal evals to measure the workflows that matter.
 Use expert reviewers to adjudicate subjective and high-risk cases.
-Use a regression bank to preserve every failure that should never repeat.
+Preserve selected failures and overrides as regression cases.
 Use policy checks to enforce constraints.
-Use Control Center to turn the evidence into an explicit ship or do-not-ship decision.
+Control Center can combine available evidence into an operator-controlled ship, hold, or return decision; it does not independently execute every model run or deployment.

 That is the difference between measuring a model and operating one.